 Cater's artwork featuring

-The box office opens in early May.
-If you'd like to get a reminder, click here to receive our email newsletter.
+The box office opens on 16th May.
+If you'd like further updates, click here to receive our email newsletter.

 'A really special, lovely festival.
 Quite simply, the best time I've had for ages.' - Shirley Collins, President of EFDSS, MBE.